memfault/interrupt/_posts/2023-10-11-mcu-periphral-forwarding.md

 }
 ```

-To obtain detailed instructions on building and using the **AddressInterceptor** (ADIN) plugin, it is recommended to refer to the documentation provided in the [ADIN LLVM fork repository](https://github.com/remotemcu/adin-llvm#usage).
+To obtain detailed instructions on building and using the **AddressInterceptor** (ADIN) plugin, refer to the documentation provided in the [ADIN LLVM fork repository](https://github.com/remotemcu/adin-llvm#usage).

-Once you have modified the LLVM IR code using the ADIN plugin and obtained the transformed IR code from the MCU’s SDK, you can proceed to compile the IR code into object files.
+Once you have modified the LLVM IR code using the ADIN plugin and obtained the transformed IR code from the MCU's SDK, you can proceed to compile the IR code into object files.

 ```bash
 clang -c modified.ll -o modified.o